wallfair-organization/EVNT-Token/README.md

 2. Tokens belonging to several addresses may be locked in single instance (with same vesting schedule).
 Addresses may be simple addresses and contracts
 3. Cliff and initial release may not be defined together in single instance
 4. *vesting start* may be specified to happen in the past or in the future in reference to the time of the deployment of the contract
 5. Contract will execute `transfer` function to the address defined as the owner and keep track of how much was already released.
 Actual release happens via owner-executed transaction.
-Release will be impossible if the `TokenLock` does not held enough EVNT tokens.
+Release will be impossible if the `TokenLock` does not held enough WFAIR tokens.
 6. There are no methods to "reclaim" non-released tokens.
 Tokens that can't be released (owner lost the private key for example) are locked forever.
 7. All time periods must be multiples of 30 days.
 8. List of stakes (*owner address : total amount due* mapping) is provided at the deployment time and cannot be changed later.